Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Challenges

 \subsection{Annotation Data Structure Selection \& Traversal}

-Another critical point of concern was the establishment of a data structure suitable and most effective for representing the overarching system, applications, as well as all UI components per application.
-Through our research, a tree structure made for the most accurate representation of the overall system, whilst also allowing for efficient traversal and information retrieval, vital for real-time responses further on.
+Another critical concern was selecting a data structure to effectively represent the system, its applications, and all UI components.
+Through our research, a tree structure made for the most accurate representation of the overall system, whilst also allowing for efficient traversal and information retrieval, vital for real-time responses further on.\\

 The specific implementation of this tree structure still poses room for iterative research concerning scalability, however, regardless of the implementation method, the need for top-down level-by-level comparison is where the tree structure shines.
 Rather than mapping an input to an application and its UI components through an unstructured or linear search, an organized level-by-level search eliminates redundant checks.
-Each user input is compared to a tree, which stores textual naming, descriptions, expectations, and examples of each application and its UI components.
-Our use of a top-down manner comparison between the tree structure and user input ensures that only children of relevant nodes are searched, preserving our engine's real-time processing goals. \\\\\\
+Each user input is compared to a tree, which stores textual naming, descriptions, expectations, and examples of every application and its respective UI components.
+Our use of a top-down manner comparison between the tree structure and user input ensures that only children of relevant nodes are searched, preserving our engine's real-time processing goals.